EnKdev/EnKdev/README.md

 ----
 ## Finished projects:
 - [EnKdev.SessionPass](https://github.com/enkdev/sessionpass) - A pseudo-authentication library written in C# to authenticate sessions for applications
-- [SessionPass-Backend](https://github.com/enkdev/sessionpass-backend) - The authentication backend for EnKdev.SessionPass, written in PHP

 ----
 ## Got questions?
 Here's how to reach me: